 How does inositol work?

-Inositol supports your body’s normal insulin processing mechanisms.
+Inositol supports your body’s healthy insulin processing mechanisms.
 Insulin is a hormone made by the pancreas and released into the bloodstream.
 Insulin allows our cells to take in glucose (sugar) and produce energy.

 When you eat, your body breaks down glucose in your bloodstream.
 Increasing glucose in your blood tells your pancreas to make insulin.
 For insulin to work, it must bind to the insulin receptor on the surface of the cell.
 Think of a lock (the insulin receptor) and a key (insulin).